CUC-Chen/KAN4IQA/README.md

 ## 📌 Abstract

-Score prediction is important in image quality assessment, and support vector regression (SVR) and multi-perceptron layer (MLP) are widely used.
-Recently, Kolmogorov-Arnold networks (KAN) have been witnessed successful in function approximation and object classification, while little is known of their effectiveness on image quality prediction.
-This study presents Taylor expansion based KAN (TaylorKAN) that employs Taylor series as the learnable activation functions on edges for representation learning.
-And then, five popular KANs are explored for blind image quality estimation besides SVR, MLP and TaylorKAN.
-On four databases (BID2011, CID2013, CLIVE and KonIQ-10k) with diverse distortions, TaylorKAN achieves the best prediction when mid-level features are used, while the KANs cause inferior results compared to SVR when using high-dimensional deeply learned features.
-Ablation studies of different module combinations and different orders of Taylor expansion are also conducted.
-The KANs show promise in improving score prediction, and more attention should be paid to addressing high-dimensional features.
+Score regression is important in blind image quality assessment (BIQA), with support vector regression (SVR) and multi-layer perceptrons (MLP) being widely applied.
+Recently, Kolmogorov-Arnold networks (KAN) have shown success in function approximation, yet their effectiveness in BIQA score regression remains largely unexplored.
+In this study, Taylor expansion-based KAN (TaylorKAN) is proposed which employs Taylor series as learnable activation functions on edges for representation learning.
+Then, 9 other KAN models are evaluated for BIQA alongside SVR, MLP and TaylorKAN, and 15 mid-level features and 2048 high-level features are prepared.
+On 4 image databases (BID, CID2013, CLIVE, and KonIQ-10k) with authentic distortions, TaylorKAN yields generally the best performance when utilizing mid-level features, whereas KANs perform worse than SVR when high-dimensional high-level features are used.
+Meanwhile, ablation studies exploring different combinations of modules and orders of Taylor series are conducted.
+The findings suggest that TaylorKAN holds promise for enhancing BIQA score regression, and further research should focus on addressing the issues of high-dimensional features as well as its integration into deep networks for KAN-based no-reference image quality estimation.

 ### Main contributions

-- Image quality assessment is formulated as a feature selection and score prediction problem.
+- TaylorKAN is proposed, with its parameters and the order of Taylor expansions determined for score prediction using 15 mid-level and 2048 high-level features.
-- Learning-free and shallow-learning-based indicators perform as mid-level feature extractors, and consensus-based feature selection is proposed for informative feature screening.
+- Twelve regression models, including SVR, MLP, and ten KAN models, are evaluated on four image databases containing authentic distortions.
-- Fifteen indicators and four regression models are explored, and the hybrid indicator achieves considerable improvement on four realistic image datasets.
+- TaylorKAN delivers the best performance when mid-level features are used, while its limitation is identified in handling high-dimensional features.

 ## Installation